 Build Your Cornerstone

 Before any balls can get rolling, your hands, arms, and body need to be in a stable position.
-This requires balance control and correct feet placement to create the strongest striking position.
+This requires balance control and correct foot placement to create the strongest striking position.
 One that will withstand the occasional bump from a passerby.
 This is especially important if you enjoy playing in bars or other areas that are generally crowded.

 With a solid lower body position in place, the hand bridge comes next.
-Beginners often use the open hand bridge, with the index finger and thumb connecting to form a ‘V’ and the palm flat on the table.

 The swing of your cue is vital in shot accuracy, speed, and trick shots.
 Beginners often fall into the temptation of whacking the object ball with as much strength as they can muster, assuming this will allow for greater control and accuracy.